yast/yast-installation/doc/control-file.md

     </texts>
 ```

-Translated texts can be got using *ProductControl::GetTranslatedText
+Translated texts can be got using *ProductControl.GetTranslatedText
 (text\_id)* call.

 CONTROL-SECTION